ampomahrichmond/Project-2/README.md

 In this activity we will add the provided boilerplate to group project repos.

+About the APP: The Appliocation displays climate Data from 1920 to Date showing trends and change in climate parterns.

+Once you clik on the country, the data should display for the years listed  up to 2012.

 ## Instructions

 * Only one member of each group should complete this activity while the others watch.